 “Should I start pitching the New York Times?”
 No!
 This is a mistake many over-eager founders and marketers make.
-Begin your PR push by currying the favor of editors who cover your industry day in and day out.
+Begin your PR push by getting the attention and respect of editors who cover your industry day in and day out.
 Getting in industry publications will help you reach your exact target customer, fast.
-Getting into these publications is often less competitive, so you will see results faster.
+Getting into these publications is often less competitive so you will see results faster.

 For instance, if you’re an enterprise software company, a simple Google Search tells me you would be smart to try and get placement in Effective Database, Network World and Gartner.

 Even more, think about the psychology of a New York Times editor.
-If he/she wants to write a story about virtual reality, is he/she likely to scour their email inbox and find cold emails from eager startup founders?
+If they want to write a story about virtual reality, are they likely to scour their email inbox and find cold emails from eager startup founders?
 No, more than likely they will Google the topic, just like the rest of us and begin by reading the industry publications about virtual reality.